chkal/frontend-boilerplate/README.md

 The sample project uses Karma for running JavaScript tests.
 You can run the test manually by invoking:

-    $ npm run test
+    $ _npm run test

 If you are actively working on the tests, you can also run Karma in watch mode.
 In this mode the files will be automatically monitored for changes.
 As soon as you modify any of the JavaScript files, Karma will run all the tests which is usually very fast.

+You can execute Karma in watch mode with:

+    $ _npm run watch:karma

-Please note the Karma is configured to use PhantomJS by default.
-If you like you can also modify `karma.conf.js` to use a real Chrome browser instead.
+Please note the Karma is configured to use PhantomJS in standard mode and Google Chrome in watch mode.
+If you want to use PhantomJS in watch mode, just remove the `--chrome` option from the corresponding script entry in `package.json`.

+### LESS files

+You can watch your less files for modifications and automatically rebuild the CSS files by running:

+    $ _npm run watch:css

+The transpiling is really fast.
+The file are copied to the correct folders so that reloading the page in your browser should show the results immediately.